 The RV Program is set-up to provide assistance in areas where a full MDS project is not warranted.
 It was conceived in order to utilize volunteers who are able to work a shortened week of 24 hours and live in their own self-contained recreational vehicles.

 The program is set up for volunteers to work in increments of four-week duration, and work weeks of four days, six hours per day.
 The design is to attract retired or semi-retired volunteers who, for various reasons, desire to work fewer hours than a traditional MDS camp setting of 40-45 hours weekly.
-MDS provides free-of-charge the RV parking site with full hookups including a minimum of thirty AMP electrical services, a water hookup and a means of black and gray water disposal.
+MDS covers the cost of the RV parking site and full utilities including propane, a minimum of 30 AMP electrical serv ices, a water hookup and a means of black and gray water disposal.
 In addition, volunteers may request a fuel (diesel or gas) reimbursement for travel according to the MDS RV Program guidelines.
-Where possible, laundry services and telephone hookups are provided.
+Where possible, laundry services are provided.
 RV participants prepare their own meals and need to have kitchen, toilet and shower facilities in their RV.
 When a couple volunteers together to work on an MDS RV project, one spouse is expected to work.
 The other spouse is encouraged, but not required to work.

 Each RV project is organized with a Project Director and an Office Manager.
 The project accepts work assignments from local disaster recovery committees who are part of the local community.
 An RV team has been able to build a new home in 2-3 months time.